claudiodekker/inertia-laravel-testing/README.md

 ### (Asset) Version

-To assert that the Asset version matches what you expect, you may use the `version` assertion:
+To assert that the asset version matches what you expect, you may use the `version` assertion:

 ```php
 $expected = md5(mix('/js/app.js'));